climacoinworld/climacoin/README.md

 ### Deployment

+To deploy the token contract, run:
+`npx hardhat run scripts/deploy_token.js --network [NETWORK]`

-Before running the deployment scripts, you need to set up some environment variables.
+Before running the deployment script for vesting, you need to set up some environment variables.
 Replace the parameters inside `./scripts/token_vesting_params.json` with your own parameters:
 - `token`: Address of the token.
 This token will be received by the beneficiary.
 - `beneficiary`: Address of the beneficiary, which receives vested tokens.
 - `start`: Time when vesting start (_should be the UNIX timestamp of a certain date. e.g. 1635760800 for 01.11.2021 12:00:00_).